-- The 2020 Age Grade tables at https://github.com/AlanLyttonJones/Age-Grade-Tables will be used, for both age factors and world record times.
+- The 2020 Age Grade tables at https://github.com/AlanLyttonJones/Age-Grade-Tables will be used, for both age factors and open class times.

 Once the scores for each race have been calculated, the Series Score for each runner in each series (silver & gold) is calculated as follows:

 1. For each race group (see table above), the scores of the best qualifying races are summed to give a total score for that group.